-The Annual Meeting of Shareholders of Movado Group, Inc. will be held at 10:00 a.m. on Thursday, June 16, 2005, at the Company's executive offices, 650 From Road, Paramus, NJ, for the following purposes:
+The Annual Meeting of Shareholders of Movado Group, Inc.will be held at 10:00 a.m.on Thursday, June 15, 2006, at the Company's executive offices, 650 From Road, Paramus, NJ, for the following purposes:

-- 1. To elect eight directors to the Board of Directors. - 2.
-To ratify selection of independent public accountants.
+- 1. To elect nine directors to the Board of Directors. - 2.
+To ratify selection of independent public accountants. - 3.
+To approve an amendment and restatement of the Company's Executive Performance Plan.

-Only holders of Common Stock and Class A Common Stock of Movado Group, Inc. of record at the close of business on May 12, 2005 will be entitled to vote at the meeting or any adjournment thereof.
+Only holders of Common Stock and Class A Common Stock of Movado Group, Inc.of record at the close of business on May 12, 2006 will be entitled to vote at the meeting or any adjournment thereof.